Infinite-Pieces/InfinitePieces/README.md

 On the dashboard page.
 You cannot click on the 'proceed to checkout' until you have uploaded your own photo and have selected the size you want.
 A persons email is saved to the account settings page and a username is automatically made based off the email.

+When an AI image is generated.
+The tokens for each person will drop by one.
+When the AI's are implemented.
+Each token will generate 4 photos, so 10 tokens can generate 40 images.

 ## Troubleshooting

 If you encounter any issues while setting up or running the project, try the following: